awwong1/auto_qt_detector/README.md

 * https://www.physionet.org/challenge/2006/sources/yuriy-chesnokov/
 * http://www.codeproject.com/Articles/20995/ECG-Annotation-C-Library

 It was originally very Windows-specific, and I have been working to make it more portable.
-It should currently compile and run in Linux and Mac OS, but I will now have to go the other way and get it working in Windows again.
+It should currently compile and run natively in Linux and Mac OS.
+In Windows, it can be compiled using MinGW or Cygwin.

 ISHNE file support has also been added.